-In addition, we learned that Person 1 was at the time the subject of an open FBI counterintelligence investigation.
-We also were concerned that the FISA application did not disclose to the court the FBI's belief that this sub-source was, at the time of the application, the subject of such an investigation.
-We were told that the Department will usually share with the FISC the fact that a source is a subject in an open case.
+In addition, we learned that Person 1

+.302 We also were concerned that the FISA application did not disclose to the court the FBI's belief that this sub-source was, at the time of the application, .
+We were told that the Department will usually share with the FISC the fact that .
 The OI Attorney told us he did not recall knowing this information at the time of the first application, even though NYFO opened the case after consulting with and notifying Case Agent 1 and SSA 1 prior to October 12, 2016, nine days before the FISA application was filed.
 Case Agent 1 said that he may have mentioned the case to the OI Attorney "in passing," but he did not specifically recall doing so.303